icute1349/ansible-Vagrant-ELK_Stack/README.md

 <h1>ELK Stack on CentOS 7 x86_64 1.0.0</h1>
 <h3>Description:</h3>
 <p>This is an ELK stack that uses an nginx web server and forwards logs with the logstash-forwarder.
 Below are all my notes from this project.
-These are all the steps I went through to build this stack manually from the command line before writing the Ansible roles.</p>
+These are the steps I went through to build this stack manually from the command line before writing the Ansible roles.</p>
 <p>NOTE: This is not for production</p>

+<h2>Requirements:</h2>
+<p>Ansible 1.8.2</p>

 <h2>Prereqs:</h2>
 <p>You can find the CentOS 7 box I used on Atlas: mjp182/CentOS_7</p>